jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Fix DNP map order
 - Double check all PB and RB assignments
 - Double check alternate settings (Bob's had a comment that SG2 not used in FLISR configuration, not sure what this means?)
+- Add to template time to look for a trip after closing due to healthy voltage?
+- Tie acts as a recloser or sectionalizer after it's been closed?
+- So the tie auto close time is a 30s delay ...in this example?

+We might want to check with Erich and/or Bob on events they have seen.
+During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
+If not the auto close timer might need to be extened longer than the reclosers total reclose cycle.

 Sectionalizer
 - LOV